glavanc1/Timema_facultative_partheno/README.md

 We ran `fastSTRUCTURE` version 1.0 using the script `runfaststructure.sh`.

 ## Further analyses
 All subsequent analyses were run and plots were produced in `R` version 4.0.3 using the script `Analyses.R`.
+Plots were edited in Illustrator to improve display.